-For more than two decades, Military Attorney Guy Womack has been fighting for the rights of military personnel in court-martial proceedings all over the United States, and even internationally.
-Our military criminal defense attorneys represents members of the Armed Forces across the globe.
-As a former military judge, infantry officer, and retired, he is more than capable of performing his duties in the court room with skillful abilities.
+For more than two decades, Military Attorney Guy Womack has been fighting for the rights of military personnel in court-martial proceedings all over the United States and even internationally.
+Our military criminal defense attorneys represent members of the Armed Forces across the globe.
+As a former military judge, infantry officer, and retired, he can perform his duties in the courtroom with skill.
 He is well known for his aggressive and successful military criminal defense techniques and has been featured on virtually every major news media outlet for several infamous cases.

 Whether the criminal accusation you face is assault, a drug offense, fraud offense, officer misconduct, a sex offense, or you are facing a court martial or discharge hearing, our military criminal defense lawyers can help.
-There are few military attorneys that have the level of experience and understanding of the inner working of military court that we bring to the table.
-In fact, Attorney Guy Womack received three awards from the U.S. Attorney General for his service as a judge advocate.
+Few military attorneys have the level of experience and understanding of the inner working of a military court that we bring to the table.
+Attorney Guy Womack received three awards from the U.S. Attorney General for serving as a judge advocate.
 Contact our military criminal defense lawyers at (713) 364-9913 today.

 - Backed by a proven history of success